Sitemap

 Expenditure Responses to Adverse Health Shocks: Evidence from a Panel of Colombian Households

 Better or Worse Job Accessibility?
-Understanding Changes in Spatial Mismatch at the Intra-urban Level in Medellín
+Understanding Changes in Spatial Mismatch at the Intra-urban Level in Medellín (Revise and Resubmit, 2nd round, Journal of Transport Geography)

 Download